dukt/social/README.md

     'allowEmailMatch' => false

-Will connect a social user to an existing Craft if the email provided by the social gateway matches the email of a Craft user.
+Will connect a social user to an existing Craft if the email provided by the social provider matches the email of a Craft user.

 **Be extra carefull** with this config because it can make your site easily hackable.
 If the service you use for social login doesn't check the email of their customers, anyone could easily change their address to use the same one as one of your Craft users and get in straightaway.